chromice/order.less/README.md

 # Order.less

-A collection of [LESS][less] libraries for precise control over basic elements of typography:
+A collection of [LESS][less] mixins for precise control over basic elements of typography:

-- [Modular scale](#modular-scale) library supports double-stranded modular scales, and lets you set elements' font size to a value from that scale.
+- [Modular scale](#modular-scale) mixins let you define a custom modular scale and set elements' font size to a value from that scale.
-- [Baseline grid](#baseline-grid) library lets you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
+- [Baseline grid](#baseline-grid) mixins let you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
 It can also automatically shift elements to sit on baseline.
-- [Column grid](#column-grid) library enables you to define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.
+- [Column grid](#column-grid) mixins enable you to define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.

 [less]: http://lesscss.org

-You can see all of these libraries in action in [this example](./examples/001_Overview/), where some <samp>lorem ipsum</samp> is set in 3 different typefaces and laid out on a 3-column grid:
+You can see all of these mixins in action in [this example](./examples/001_Overview/), where some <samp>lorem ipsum</samp> is set in 3 different typefaces and laid out on a 3-column grid:

 <a href="./examples/001_Overview/"><img src="./examples/001_Overview/index.png" alt=""></a>